-Up until the end of the 2018 financial year, leased property, plant and equipment were classified as either finance or operating leases.
-As of 1 January 2019, leases are recognised as right-of-use assets with a corresponding liability from the date the leased asset is available to the Group.
+Leases are recognised as right-of-use assets with a corresponding liability from the date the leased asset is available to the Group.

 Assets and liabilities arising from leases are initially recognised at net present value.
 Lease liabilities include the net present value of the following lease fees: